cyuab/kendoHubSphinx/source/hkust/extraPractice2016Fall.rst

 Understanding the principles is easy while doing/implement them is difficult.
 So, we need to practice continuously.

+.. raw:: html

+    <font color="red">(I have distributed 5 copies of books today.
+Ryan and the new comer, who is Crystal's friend, have also taken one each.)</font>

 **The followings are the content of this extra practice**

 **At LG 3002**